statisticsnorway/ssb-designsystem/apps/storybook/README.md

 Chromatic is currently used for sharing Storybook previews.
 The setup may evolve as we establish a more permanent publishing solution.

-## Updating the preview (manual)

-To publish a new version to Chromatic:

-1. Make sure you are on the correct branch
-2. Run:
+## Automatic publishing

+Storybook is automatically published to Chromatic on push when relevant files are changed.

+This includes changes in:

+- `apps/storybook`
+- `packages/theme`

+## Local development

+To run Storybook locally:

+    npm run storybook -w apps/storybook

+## Manual publish (optional)

+It is still possible to publish manually if needed:

     npm run chromatic -w apps/storybook -- --project-token=<TOKEN>

 > The project token must be stored locally (e.g. password manager) and should **not** be committed to the repository.

 ## Important

+- Chromatic builds run automatically via GitHub Actions
-- Chromatic builds are **not triggered automatically** on push
+- Preview updates are triggered by relevant changes only
-- Preview must be published manually
 - Do not commit the project token to the repository

 ## Example preview URL